Axovant Gene Therapies (NASDAQ:AXGT) Trading Up 24.6%

-AXGT has been the subject of several research reports.
-SVB Leerink reiterated an “outperform” rating and issued a $12.00 target price on shares of Axovant Gene Therapies in a research note on Sunday, July 12th.
-Zacks Investment Research cut shares of Axovant Gene Therapies from a “buy” rating to a “hold” rating in a research note on Tuesday, September 1st.
+A number of research analysts have recently issued reports on AXGT shares.
 Oppenheimer reiterated a “hold” rating on shares of Axovant Gene Therapies in a research note on Thursday, June 11th.
-Guggenheim reiterated a “market perform” rating and issued a $23.00 target price on shares of Axovant Gene Therapies in a research note on Sunday, July 12th.
-Finally, Chardan Capital reiterated a “buy” rating and issued a $12.50 target price on shares of Axovant Gene Therapies in a research note on Sunday, August 16th.
-Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-The company has an average rating of “Buy” and a consensus target price of $12.35.
+Zacks Investment Research lowered shares of Axovant Gene Therapies from a “buy” rating to a “hold” rating in a report on Tuesday, September 1st.
+Guggenheim reissued a “market perform” rating and issued a $23.00 price target on shares of Axovant Gene Therapies in a report on Sunday, July 12th.
+Cantor Fitzgerald reissued an “overweight” rating and issued a $11.00 price target on shares of Axovant Gene Therapies in a report on Sunday, July 12th.
+Finally, SVB Leerink reissued an “outperform” rating and issued a $12.00 price target on shares of Axovant Gene Therapies in a report on Sunday, July 12th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of $12.35.

-In other news, insider Pavan Cheruvu bought 37,500 shares of the business’s stock in a transaction dated Wednesday, July 8th.
-The stock was bought at an average price of $2.74 per share, for a total transaction of $102,750.00.
-Following the completion of the purchase, the insider now owns 57,836 shares of the company’s stock, valued at approximately $158,470.64.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Atul Pande bought 10,000 shares of the business’s stock in a transaction dated Wednesday, July 8th.
-The stock was purchased at an average price of $2.73 per share, with a total value of $27,300.00.
+In other news, Director Atul Pande purchased 10,000 shares of Axovant Gene Therapies stock in a transaction dated Wednesday, July 8th.
+The shares were bought at an average cost of $2.73 per share, with a total value of $27,300.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Pavan Cheruvu purchased 37,500 shares of Axovant Gene Therapies stock in a transaction dated Wednesday, July 8th.
+The shares were purchased at an average cost of $2.74 per share, for a total transaction of $102,750.00.
+Following the completion of the transaction, the insider now owns 57,836 shares of the company’s stock, valued at $158,470.64.
 The disclosure for this purchase can be found here.
-Insiders own 4.20% of the company’s stock.
+Company insiders own 4.20% of the company’s stock.

-Several large investors have recently bought and sold shares of the company.
-Hudson Bay Capital Management LP raised its stake in shares of Axovant Gene Therapies by 24.1% in the second quarter.
-Hudson Bay Capital Management LP now owns 1,675,000 shares of the company’s stock valued at $4,723,000 after acquiring an additional 325,000 shares during the last quarter.
-DAFNA Capital Management LLC acquired a new stake in shares of Axovant Gene Therapies in the first quarter valued at approximately $2,493,000.
-Two Sigma Investments LP acquired a new stake in shares of Axovant Gene Therapies in the first quarter valued at approximately $26,000.
-Finally, Sphera Funds Management LTD. increased its holdings in shares of Axovant Gene Therapies by 635.4% in the first quarter.
-Sphera Funds Management LTD. now owns 2,931,018 shares of the company’s stock valued at $7,152,000 after purchasing an additional 2,532,477 shares in the last quarter.
-Institutional investors own 28.46% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Two Sigma Investments LP acquired a new position in shares of Axovant Gene Therapies during the 1st quarter worth about $26,000.
+DAFNA Capital Management LLC acquired a new position in shares of Axovant Gene Therapies during the 1st quarter worth about $2,493,000.
+Hudson Bay Capital Management LP increased its stake in shares of Axovant Gene Therapies by 24.1% during the 2nd quarter.
+Hudson Bay Capital Management LP now owns 1,675,000 shares of the company’s stock worth $4,723,000 after purchasing an additional 325,000 shares during the last quarter.
+Finally, Sphera Funds Management LTD. increased its stake in shares of Axovant Gene Therapies by 635.4% during the 1st quarter.
+Sphera Funds Management LTD. now owns 2,931,018 shares of the company’s stock worth $7,152,000 after purchasing an additional 2,532,477 shares during the last quarter.
+28.46% of the stock is currently owned by institutional investors.

 Axovant Gene Therapies Company Profile (NASDAQ:AXGT)